 Recovering After a Pedestrian Accident in Georgia

-Car accidents in Georgia vary from simple parked car accidents to more complex semi truck accidents.
+Car accidents in Georgia vary from simple parked car accidents to more complex semi-truck accidents.
 Unfortunately, car accidents also involve pedestrians.
-Pedestrian accidents occur when a car strikes a person walking, jogging or simply standing on the sidewalk.
-The consequences of these types of accidents are disastrous for the pedestrian, especially as these persons–as opposed to drivers and passengers of motor vehicles–have no protection from the oncoming vehicle.
-This means that there is high potential for a serious injury or wrongful death.
+Pedestrian accidents occur when a car strikes a person walking, jogging, or simply standing on the sidewalk.
+The consequences of these types of accidents are disastrous for the pedestrian who has no protection from the oncoming vehicle.
+This means that there is a high potential for serious injury or wrongful death.
 If you were in a pedestrian-car accident and suffered injuries, then you should understand the basics of pedestrian-car accidents so that you can fully recover for any losses you suffer.

 Pedestrian Accidents Occur Often